General FAQ on American Ingenuity’s Prefab Home Dome Kit.

 - Although the domes are set up as offices, you can easily see how spacious and livable the domes are.

 - Sorry due to insurance reasons, Ai’s factory domes cannot be toured.

 - Once a month Ai has a Saturday Office Tour starting at 11 am for those individuals who cannot visit during the week.
-Click on Office Domes to learn more and obtain directions.
+On the Saturday tours, we not only tour the office domes, but we tour a 34′ dome home with 22′ dome garage.
+Click on Office Domes to learn more and get directions.